algofairness/BlackBoxAuditing/README.md

 For an example implementation, see (or run) the main.py file.

+# What it means to "repair" a feature.
+(TODO)

+Notes to elaborate on:
+- Repaired feature becomes median (numeric) or mode (categoric) of that feature.
+- Converge distributions and things.

 # Testing

 All tests should be run from the main project directory.
 To make this process easier, a `run_test_suite.sh` file has been included (which can be run with bash via: `bash ./run_test_suite.sh`) in order to run all available tests at once.